yatingw24/directors/README.md

 ### A Break Down of Files:
 1. notebooks:

-a. `imdb_scraping.ipynb`: data analysis on U.S. pork export.
+ - `imdb_scraping.ipynb`:

-b. `Analysis.ipynb`: the jupyter notebook where I did my analysis on pork imported to China market.
+ - `Analysis.ipynb`: the jupyter notebook where I did my analysis on pork imported to China market.

-c. `mojo.ipynb`: the curated dataset after my categorization of majors into four disciplines - Business, Science, Social Science and Humanities.
+ - `mojo.ipynb`: the curated dataset after my categorization of majors into four disciplines - Business, Science, Social Science and Humanities.

 2. spreadsheets:
  - `offals_us.csv`: total amount in USD of pork offals exported to global trader parnters.